thangduc1802/doku/documentation.md

 def search():
     """
     Displays the search form and processes the user's search query.

     POST:
         Retrieves books from the Google Books API based on user input (field and topic).

     Returns:
         Renders the search results page if successful or the search form for a GET request.

+    """
     Tests:
-        1. **Search Results Retrieval**:
+        1. **Search Query**:
-            - Input: Valid field and topic via POST request.
+            - Input: A logged-in user submits a search form with a field of interest and topic.
-            - Expected Outcome: The function should return rendered results.html with books based on the search query.
+            - Expected Outcome: Books matching the search criteria are fetched from Google Books API and displayed.

-        2. **Unauthorized Access Handling**:
+        2. **Unauthorized Access**:
-            - Input: GET request without a user logged in.
+            - Input: A user tries to access the search page without logging in.
-            - Expected Outcome: The function should redirect to the login page.
+            - Expected Outcome: The user is redirected to the login page with a warning logged.
     """
+    """
     if 'user_id' not in session:
+        logging.warning("Unauthorized access to search page.")
         return redirect('/login')  # User must be logged in

     if request.method == 'POST':